-70. On May 17, 2014, B.R. woke up with a blue and purple bruise under her left eye.
+68. On May 17, 2014, B.R. woke up with a blue and purple bruise under her left eye.

-71. Defendant Gonzalez was the supervisor on duty.
+69. Defendant Gonzalez was the supervisor on duty.
 She informed C.R. that afternoon that B.R. had been taken to the Emergency Room due to a "discoloration" under her eye.
 When C.R. asked Gonzalez what had caused the discoloration, Gonzalez stated, in sum and substance, "We don't know.
 She woke up that way."
+This was all a cover-up of the truth by Defendant Gonzalez: B.R. had a black eye, which was plainly caused by physical abuse.

-72. Gonzalez told C.R. that B.R. had been examined by a doctor who said the injury was "not bad."
-But C.R. called Lincoln Hospital and was informed that B.R. had been there but had not been seen by a doctor.
+70. Gonzalez told C.R. that B.R. had been examined by a doctor who said the injury was "not bad."
+This, apparently, was also false.
+C.R. called Lincoln Hospital and was informed that B.R. had been there but had not been seen by a doctor.
 Hospital staff explained that B.R. "went home" before being seen.

-73. On May 27, 2014, Defendant Toti called C.R. and explained that B.R.'s injury had been "upgraded" to an allegation of physical abuse.
+71. On May 27, 2014, Ms. Toti called C.R. and explained that B.R.'s injury had been "upgraded" to an allegation of physical abuse.
 Toti explained that B.R. had been punched in the face by an OPWDD employee in front of witnesses.

-74. Investigators found that B.R. had been punched by a staff member, but could not determine who hit her due to witnesses' inconsistent stories and recantations.
+72. Investigators found that B.R. had been punched by a staff member, but could not determine who hit her due to witnesses' inconsistent stories and recantations.

-75. Upon information and belief, after Union Avenue IRA supervisors determined that B.R. had been punched, no further action was taken to protect B.R. or other residents from the perpetrator.
+73. Upon information and belief, after Union Avenue IRA supervisors determined that B.R. had been punched, no further action was taken to protect B.R. or other residents from the perpetrator.